FeedMapping/Schema/README.md

 \end{aligned}
 $$

 This should have a delta of Δ18 to the last number which is 168 where this 168 is exactly π(1000).
 So it would take place on the 150 and the scheme there will consequently be **the perfect square of 1000** or 1 Million.
+So here it goes **1 Million Primes**.

 [![delta of Δ18](https://user-images.githubusercontent.com/36441664/107850441-06b85d80-6e35-11eb-8787-b947d7c60c2e.png)](https://translate.google.com/translate?js=n&sl=id&tl=en&u=https://github.com/chetabahana/tensorflow/wiki/Programming)